mieky/mike.fi/src/posts/2024-08-10-talking-to-appliances-from-the-cli.md

 ### hue

 I have a couple of Hue Play lights and an Hue Iris set up behind and next to my desktop.
-I've set them up to my Home Assistant by using the Hue Bridge, which allows me to continue using the Hue App to toggle them, or do it myself.
+They talk to Home Assistant via Hue Bridge, which gives me the option to continue using the Hue App, or conveniently toggle scenes via API.

 I can list all the available Hue scenes with `hue`,  and pick one with `hue <scene>`.
 Again, the lights toggle immediately, giving you a perfect sense of being in control.